bodiem13/Relo/README.md

 ### Instructions

-Built and tested with Python version: 3.7.9
+The following are instructions to run the FULL app with all prepared clusters.
+Note that this takes 16-20GB of RAM to run.
+The file README.txt describes how to run a Docker image that was prepared with pared down data (only ~3GB required).
+This methodology may also be used to run the app in the 00_DEMO_APP/app folder, which is the pared down data used for the Docker build.

+The following process only works on MacOS and Linux (tested with Ubuntu 20.04) installations.
+Dependencies for some requirements are not easily installed on Windows.
+If you are using Windows, we strongly recommend using the Docker image instead.

-1. Install Anaconda Python Distribution
+1. Install Anaconda (3.8) Python Distribution
 2. Run `conda create -n project python=3.7.9`
 3. Run `conda activate project`
-4. Run `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt` - it is critical to use pip here as "conda install" will fail.
 5. From app folder, run `python flask_app.py`

 ### Data Collection